adambard/learnxinyminutes-docs/python3.html.markdown

     mouse is a mammal
 """
 for animal in ["dog", "cat", "mouse"]:
-    # You can use % to interpolate formatted strings
+    # You can use format() to interpolate formatted strings
     print("{} is a mammal".format(animal))

 """